jcrouser/CSC120-A7/README.md

 public boolean isAvailable(String title); // returns true if the title is currently available, false otherwise public void printCollection(); // prints out the entire collection in an easy-to-read way (including checkout status)
 ```
-_Hint: again, let HashTable's methods do some of the heavy lifting for you!_
+_Hint: again, let `Hashtable`'s methods do some of the heavy lifting for you!_

 ## Phase 3: The `Cafe` class
 Finally, my personal favorite type of building within walking distance of any college campus, the `Cafe`: